 Yes, motorcycles can be dangerous, but too often the public blames those who ride rather than the reckless drivers who injure them.
 Insurance companies perpetuate stereotypes of motorcycle enthusiasts and the attorneys who represent them.
 Do not allow yourself to become the victim of bias or an insurance adjuster's underhanded tricks.
 I am familiar with the games they play and the attempts they make to assign fault to riders after an accident in order to pay you less than fair compensation.

-Get Help From an Experienced Motorcycle Accident Lawyer
+Get Help From an Experienced Motorcycle Accident Lawyer in Columbia, SC

 While I encourage you to take every safety precaution, please know that if someone else’s negligence caused your motorcycle wreck, you don't have to take on the insurance company alone.
 For answers to your questions and help achieving justice, call my Columbia, SC office today at 803-790-2800.
 I will provide you with a free consultation, free copies of my books, and the respect you deserve.